nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Delete Image for contacts

-Delete image of a contact.
+Delete the image of a contact.
 Format: `delete-image INDEX`

-* Delete image of contact specified by `INDEX`
+* Deletes the image of contact specified by `INDEX`
 * The index refers to the index number shown in the displayed person list.
 * The index *must* be a positive integer 1, 2, 3, …
-* The image must be placed in a specific folder for BookFace to locate
 * A default image will be used after it is deleted

 Example:
-* `delete-image` 2 deletes the image of the 2nd person in the address book.
+* `delete-image 2` deletes the image of the 2nd person in the address book.

 ## Quick Import for admin contacts: `import`